 Ashley Wilder Smith

-Ashley Wilder Smith, PhD, MPH is a Behavioral Scientist and Program Director in the Outcomes Research Branch of the Healthcare Delivery Research Program.
-Her program of research focuses on developing, advancing and promoting investigations related to improving current understanding of patient reported outcomes and quality care for cancer patients, survivors and families.
+Ashley Wilder Smith, PhD, MPH, is Chief of the Outcomes Research Branch (ORB) at the National Cancer Institute (NCI).
+ORB is one of three Branches of the Healthcare Delivery Research Program.
+Dr. Smith’s program of research focuses on developing, advancing and promoting investigations related to understanding and improving patient reported outcomes (PRO) and quality care for cancer patients, survivors and families.

 In addition to overseeing ORB activities, Dr. Smith manages a National Institutes of Health (NIH) grant portfolio related to:

 - Evaluating and improving PRO/health-related quality of life and patient care quality;